devspace-sh/devspace/docs/pages/cli/workflow-basics/containerization.md

 devspace init
 ```

-During the initialization process, DevSpace CLI will ask you the following question:
+During the initialization process, DevSpace will ask you the following question:
 ```bash
 ?
 Seems like you do not have a Dockerfile.
 What do you want to do?
 [Use arrows to move, type to filter]
 > Create a Dockerfile for me